-Patients with rheumatoid arthritis (RA) know they face a higher risk of premature death as well as serious complications that come along with their ailment.
+Patients with rheumatoid arthritis (RA) can face a higher risk of premature death as well as serious complications if the inflammation resulting from RA isn’t well-controlled.

-In addition to increased mortality rates, RA patients continue to struggle with a poorer heart health along with their condition.
+In addition to increased mortality rates, RA can cause poorer heart health when it’s not managed correctly.

 One new study presents yet more dismal news on this front.
 Fortunately, another offers some hope.